Find Your Perfect Policy: 866-843-5386

 Not having liability insurance in North Carolina could cost you.

-Despite this low rate, 7 percent of drivers on the road in North Carolina lack insurance, as estimated by the Insurance Research Council.
-While that’s lower than the national average of 12 percent, driving without insurance is still illegal and could result in fees of up to $200, plus thousands more if you cause an accident, as you’ll be financially responsible for all property damages and medical costs.
-Let’s go over what happens if you’re caught driving without car insurance in North Carolina.
+The average annual cost of car insurance in North Carolina is $1,240, which is about 36 percent lower than the national average.
+Despite this low rate, 10 percent of drivers on the road in North Carolina lack insurance.
+While that’s lower than the national average of 14 percent, driving without insurance is still illegal and could result in serious consequences.1 Penalties may include probation up to 45 days, license and registration suspension, fees of up to $200, and potentially thousands more if you’re at fault in an accident, as you’ll be financially responsible for all property damages and medical costs.
+We’ll review what happens if you’re caught driving without car insurance in North Carolina.

 Compared with other state laws governing driving without insurance, North Carolina’s penalties are relatively minor.
-At worst, if you’re convicted of driving without insurance for the third time within three years — a Class 3 misdemeanor — you’ll have to pay a $150 fee.
-Not responding to the state’s notice within 10 days will lead to a license plate revocation.
+At worst, if you’re convicted of driving without insurance for the third time within three years, you’ll face a $150 fee, plus a $50 restoration fee to reinstate your license and registration.
+Additionally, you may be subject to 45 days of probation or jail time, and your license and registration could be suspended for up to 30 days.
+Not responding to the state’s notice of insurance lapse within 10 days will lead to a license plate revocation.
 Plus, you’ll pay a $50 fine to restore your license plate once you prove you have the state’s minimum coverage.

 ---|---|